 It's also important to reapply SPF50+ sunscreen every two hours, and it should still be used in conjunction with other sun protection measures.

-Should I reapply sunscreen if I go swimming?
+Should I reapply sunscreen if I go swimming or skiing?

 Not sure what to do next?

 If you are still concerned about your sunburn, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.